lmchj/sombrero/README.md

 1. Shell script that thanslates `.tex` file with problems into a readable database for sombrero.
 2. Convert the python script into a shell script.
-3. Make it a web platform with problems from people all over the world.ç
+3. Make it a web platform with problems from people all over the world.

 ## Acknowledgements